NotQuiteAwake/hierarchical/notes/report.md

 scripts.
 We define the error of a hierarchical method to be the relative error against brute-force results, and use the error averaged over all three components and over the $10$ runs in our figures below.

-All tests are conducted on a MacBook Pro early 2015 with an Intel i7-5557U@3.1GHz and 16GB RAM.
-The system is a fully upgraded Arch Linux as of 26th March with Linux kernel 6.8.2.
-All code has been compiled with `clang++` version 17.0.6 and the following optimization flags:

-> -std=c++17 -O3 -DNDEBUG -ftree-vectorize -flto -finline-small-functions
-> -march=native

-For best stability, Turbo Boost has been disabled, and CPU governor has been set to `performance`, which disables dynamic scaling and fix the CPU frequency to its highest (3.1GHz).
-The laptop is powered throughout, and all foreground processes are closed.
-No throttling was observed during the runs.

 | Variable  | Default |